ausbru87/groundbreaker-demo/cluster-config/README.md

 Add the public key to the list of [deploy keys for the repository.](https://github.com/rh-nspdev/groundbreaker-demo/settings/keys)

 #### Debugging ArgoCD

+:warning: This section is only required if you are debugging things in the ArgoCD UI and need read/write access to ArgoCD directly! :warning:

 By default, users have no permissions in the cluster-wide ArgoCD deployed into the `openshift-gitops` namespace.
 We will add our user to a cluster-admins group to debug ArgoCD directly.